Meth Mouth Explained: How to Get Rid of Meth Mouth

 Why is Meth Addictive?

-From the very first use, meth carves out a pathway in your brain’s reward system, flooding it with dopamine.
+From the very first use, meth carves out a pathway in a brain’s reward system, flooding it with dopamine.
 Dopamine releases the sensation in the brain of a job well-done, and of satisfaction.
 With continued use, users can reach a point where the only way to feel this is through the use of meth.
 This is why it is so difficult for meth addicts to simply stop using, despite the various dangerous and painful side effects, like “meth mouth”.
 Though the list of the most common side effect displayed in meth addicts goes on and on, here are just a few:

 - High blood pressure